Mrmayman/machstic/README.md

 }
 ```

 More examples in `examples/` directory.
+You can build them with `make example`, and view the executables (and source code) in `examples/`

 Note: by including `machstic.hpp` you are automatically including `<variant>`,
 so you don't have to manually include that.